artyapple/about_me/content/work/index.md

 +++
-title = "Work"
+title = "Career"
-description = "A few words about my current and previous work."
+description = "A few words about my work experience."
 +++
 ![work](images/work.png)
 ## DPS – IT for finance and retail

-_2018 - present time, Hamburg, Germany_
+_2018 - present, Hamburg, Germany_

 Development of European wide leading system in the area of payment transactions